Indrani0721/Restaurant-Recommendation-System/README.md

 Based on the factor like cuisine : restaurant names, rating and location is given for the user. if the user enters any invalid input, error message displays accordingly.

-for example:
+For example:
-input: 1234
+Input: 1234
-output: Oops!
+Output: Oops!
 No restaurant found for the given cuisine.

 ## User Interaction:

 Recommended restaurants are displayed according to the user craving, and cuisine chosen by the user.
 Name, ranting, distance and location is given accordingly.

 ## Testing: